Cat People (1982 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 17 critics, indicating "generally favorable" reviews.

-Roger Ebert of the Chicago Sun-Times rated the film a three and a half out of four stars, stating: "Cat People is a good movie in an old tradition, a fantasy-horror film that takes itself just seriously enough to work, has just enough fun to be entertaining, contains elements of intrinsic fascination in its magnificent black leopards, and ends in one way just when we were afraid it was going to end in another".
+Roger Ebert of the Chicago Sun-Times rated the film a three and a half out of four stars, stating, "Cat People is a good movie in an old tradition, a fantasy-horror film that takes itself just seriously enough to work, has just enough fun to be entertaining, contains elements of intrinsic fascination in its magnificent black leopards, and ends in one way just when we were afraid it was going to end in another".

 Variety also gave the film a positive rating by praising Nastassja Kinski's performance: "Kinski was essential to the film as conceived, and she's endlessly watchable".
 Leonard Maltin awarded the film a mixed two out of a possible four stars, calling it "sexy, bloody, technically well crafted, but uneven and ultimately unsatisfying".

 However, Kinski stated, when being interviewed by her friend and actress Jodie Foster in Film Comment, that she disliked the film, describing it as "slick" and "manipulative".
 This surprised Foster, who asserted she thoroughly enjoyed the film.

 Christopher John of Ares magazine commented that "Cat People is distinguished as one of the year's top science fantasies for several reasons: aside from its superior camera work, tight story line and the rest, the movie told a story that mainstream filmmakers shy away from – a sexual story".